 Rear disc brakes are a wonderful upgrade for the reliability of your Sprite.
 Not only do you have the added safety of more braking power but you will no longer have to change leaking wheel cylinders.
 I never want to change rear wheel cylinders or adjust the rear brakes again.
 Disk brakes fit the bill, with modern calipers that are bullet-proof and self-adjusting.
 That's why you see this kit pictured below on my own personal Sprite, "Gumby."

 These kits are available for knock off and bolt on wheels.
-They are a direct bolt on kit that you can do at home but it requires intermediate skill level.
+This kit will not work with original style steel wheels, we recommend upgrading to Minilites or VTOs.
+This kit is a direct bolt on kit that you can do at home but it requires intermediate skill level.
 The emergency brake cable still works with your linkage and one additional bracket in the kit.
 Tech support is also available for you or for your shop.

-BEWARE-There are less expensive rear disk kits out there... we've tested them all and ours works best... it has a working hand brake and will also accommodate stock sprite radius arms.
+BEWARE-There are less expensive rear disk kits out there... we've tested them all and ours works best... ours has a working hand brake and will also accommodate stock sprite radius arms.

 We have done many of these conversions in our shop and would be happy to pick-up your car to perform this conversion (and to fix any other details needed to optimize your Sprite)...